PHP $_REQUEST Superglobal

 GET request can be form submissions as in the example above, with the

-GET requests can also be data from a query string (information added after a URL address).
+GET requests can also be data from a URL query string (information added in URL address).

-Here is an example of how an HTML hyperlink, with a query string could look like:
+Here is an example of how an HTML link with a URL query string could look like:

 <html>